ilyasergey/YSC4231/source/week-11-races.rst

 ------------------------------

-In the previous lectures of this module, we've been primarily concerned with implementation of non-trivial concurrent data structures and algorithms, most of which features a form of "racing" between threads.
+In the previous lectures of this module, we've been primarily concerned with implementations of non-trivial concurrent data structures and algorithms, most of which features a form of "racing" between threads.
 Such fenomena, called `race conditions` occur frequently when multiple concurrent threads try to simultaneously